-As noted in Table 3.3.1, the Gulf estimates do not include Texas, which is not covered by the MRIP.
+As noted in Table 3.3.1, the Gulf estimates do not include Texas, which is not covered by the MRIP, and Louisiana beginning in 2014 due to the implementation of the Louisiana Creel Survey.
 The effort estimates provided in Table 3.3.1 are from all charter vessels in the respective states and thus include effort from both federally permitted vessels and charter vessels that only fish in state waters.
-Although the MRIP data allows estimation of effort in federal waters for which respective vessels would require a federal permit (see the permits discussion below), federally permitted vessels also fish in state waters and are subject to federal regulations wherever they fish.
+Although the MRIP data allows estimation of effort in federal waters vessels that require a federal permit (see the permits discussion below), federally permitted vessels also fish in state waters and are subject to federal regulations wherever they fish.
 As a result, it is not possible with available data to estimate the number of charter vessel angler trips by only federally permitted charter vessels.
 Therefore, the estimates provided in Table 3.3.1 exceed the angler effort on the vessels encompassed by the proposed actions in this amendment by an unknown number of trips.